sanette/rename_by_content/README.md

    This is useful if you have run `rbc.batch` with several destination directories, and finally you want to group everything in the same location.

+### TODO

+- Language detection (English, French, etc.) for better date recognition.

+  Currently you have to edit yourself the `MONTHS` variable if your documents are not in French.